Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Generating a Bearer Token for Authentication

-This section describes how to generate a bearer token for authentication.
+Use the information in this section to generate a bearer token for authentication.
 A unique bearer

 token is required to authenticate each payment transaction request when the app is in